 All new staff have an Induction Programme in place.
 For permanent and long-term temporary staff, (including Initial Teacher Trainees) this includes a session with the Deputy Head Teacher that is designed to explain the systems and structures in place to support the needs of individual children.
+SENDCO , D.Jones, contributes to this.

 The training needs of all staff are identified; a programme of professional development is in place, and all staff are encouraged to access this.
-The school's SENDCO regularly attends the School Improvement Liverpool's SEND Briefing in order to keep up to date with local and national issues in SEND as well as attending LA Local Area Consortia Meetings / network groups to access support and share good practice with other SENDCOs and Schools.
+The school's SENDCOs regularly attend the School Improvement Liverpool's SEND Briefings in order to keep up to date with local and national issues in SEND as well as attending LA Local Area Consortia Meetings / network groups to access support and share good practice with other SENDCOs and Schools.